 - Bake for 10 minutes.
 Remove and allow to cool to room temperature.

-- Melt both white chocolate and milk chocolate in plastic candy bags.
-Snip ends and drizzle over bacon.
+- Melt both the white chocolate and milk chocolate in plastic candy bags.
+Snip the ends and drizzle over bacon.
 Place in the refrigerator until hardened.
 Remove parchment paper and cut into squares.

 - If you've tried this recipe, come back and let us know how it was in the comments or star ratings.